Sheet Pan Chicken with Broccoli and Potatoes the Rescue

 That’s the good part.
 The Almost Perfect part of the recipe for One Pan Roasted Chicken, Broccoli and Potatoes is you need to do a little predinner prepping.

-How to Make One Pan Roasted Chicken and Vegetables
+How to Make Sheet Pan Chicken with Broccoli and Potatoes

 - Prep the broccoli in the morning.